osmlab/name-suggestion-index/CONTRIBUTING.md

 OpenStreetMap expects this tag to be formatted like `"en:Chipotle Mexican Grill"`.
 * Copy the page name from the URL.
-* Add the language prefix "en:".
+* Add the language prefix - "en:" for the English Wikipedia.
 * Replace the underscores '_' with spaces.

 On the brand's Wikipedia page, you can also find its "Wikidata item" link.
 This appears